RealTimeChris/simdjson/CONTRIBUTING.md

 Contributing
 ============

-The simdjson library is an open project written in C++.
+The simdjson2 library is an open project written in C++.
 Contributions are invited.
 Contributors agree to the project's license.

 We have an extensive list of issues, and contributions toward any of these issues is invited.